Gentux/romain.soufflet.io/_posts/2015-06-18-discovering-GO.markdown

 * Community surrounding the language
 * … etc…

-## Will I keep using GO ?
+## Result

-Without any doubt, **YES**.
-This language is awesome, let's take a tour with me.
+Let's take a tour with me.

 I'll start with a negative point, its basic syntax.
 It may be confusing at first and I find it less readable than **Python**.
 It's not a big issue because we can